False flag: Espionage

 In espionage, the term "false flag" describes the recruiting of agents by operatives posing as representatives of a cause the prospective agents are sympathetic to, or even the agents' own government.
 For example, during the Cold War, several female West German civil servants were tricked into stealing classified documents by agents of the East German Stasi intelligence service pretending to be members of West German peace advocacy groups (the Stasi agents were also described as "Romeos", indicating that they also used their sex appeal to manipulate their targets, making this operation a combination of the false flag and "honey trap" techniques).

 According to ex-KGB defector Jack Barsky, "Many a right-wing radical had given information to the Soviets under a 'false flag', thinking they were working with a Western ally, such as Israel, when in fact their contact was a KGB operative."

+Militant usage

+False flag operations are also utilized by non-state actors and terrorist organizations.
+During the Indian security forces siege prior to the storming of the Golden Temple, Babbar Khalsa militants allegedly infiltrated buildings between CRPF lines and the positions of pro-Bhindranwale militants and fired in both directions in the hope of provoking firefights.
+This was allegedly done as a result of Babbar Khalsa leader Bibi Amarjit Kaur blaming Bhindranwale for the death of her husband, Fauja Singh, during the 1978 Sikh-Nirankari clashe.

+On October 5, 1987, LTTE fighters infiltrated between IPKF and Sri Lankan army positions in the Kankesanturai area and provoked a firefight between the two forces as part of the revenge operations in retaliation for the suicide in custody of 15 LTTE leaders who were about to be handed into Sri Lankan custody.

 Civilian usage

-The term is popular amongst conspiracy theory promoters in referring to covert operations of various governments and claimed cabals.
+The term is popular among conspiracy theory promoters in referring to covert operations of various governments and claimed cabals.
 According to Columbia Journalism Review, this usage mostly "migrated to the right", however because some historical false flag incidents occurred, historians should not fully cede the usage of the term to conspiracy theorists.
 Perlman says "The real danger is if we use the nonattributive 'false flags' as shorthand for conspiracy theories, without explaining what they are and who is promoting them."
 At the same time, Perlman writes that "people yelling that any attack attributed to someone on 'their side' was committed by 'the other side' drown out the voices of reason."